-Because of the long-term planning horizon of the proposed project and the permitting, planning, and development actions that are related both geographically and as logical parts in the chain of contemplated actions for implementation, this Draft EIR has been prepared as a program EIR for the proposed project, pursuant to Section 15168 of the CEQA Guidelines.
+Because of the long-term planning horizon of the proposed project and the permitting, planning, and development actions that are related both geographically and as logical parts in the chain of contemplated actions for implementation, this EIR has been prepared as a program EIR for the proposed project, pursuant to Section 15168 of the CEQA Guidelines.

 Once a program EIR has been certified, subsequent activities within the program must be evaluated to determine whether additional CEQA review needs to be prepared.
 However, if the program EIR addresses the program's effects as specifically and comprehensively as possible, subsequent activities could be found to be within the program EIR scope, and additional environmental review may not be required (CEQA Guidelines Section 15168[c]).
 When a program EIR is relied on for a subsequent activity, the lead agency must incorporate feasible mitigation measures and alternatives developed in the program EIR into the subsequent activities (CEQA Guidelines Section 15168[c][3]).
 If a subsequent activity would have effects that are not within the scope of a program EIR, the lead agency must prepare a new Initial Study leading to a Negative Declaration, a Mitigated Negative Declaration, or an EIR.
 For these subsequent environmental review documents, this Program EIR will serve as the first-tier environmental analysis.
-See Chapter 1, Introduction, for additional discussion on application of this program EIR to future development projects in Menlo Park.
+This program EIR can also serve to streamline future environmental review of subsequent projects.
+See Chapter 1, Introduction, of the Draft EIR, for additional discussion on application of this program EIR to future development projects in Menlo Park.

-2.2 SUMMARY OF PROPOSED PROJECT
+2.3 SUMMARY OF PROPOSED PROJECT